-Fermented vegetables: Sauerkraut and kimchee are great ways to provide your microbiome with beneficial probiotics.
+Fermented vegetables: Sauerkraut and kimchee are great ways to provide your microbiome with probiotics.

 Swedish bitters: I've found this herbal tonic to be very effective in healing chronic infections and balancing low stomach acid production.

-Kefir: Fermented dairy drinks like kefir, rich in the beneficial probiotic Lactobacillus acidophilus, have been shown to improve complexion over a period of 3 months.
+Kefir: Fermented dairy drinks like kefir, rich in the beneficial probiotic Lactobacillus acidophilus, have been shown to promote a clear complexion over a period of 3 months.*

 Fermented cod liver oil: Another ancient healing food, this nutrient-dense oil is a great source of skin-healing vitamins A, D and K2.
 It's also a balanced and stable source omega fats.

 Coconut oil: Fats are essential to heal the gut-skin axis.
 This oil also has natural antimicrobial benefits.
 Coconut oil is also great to use on your skin!